 During Fall and Winter, you definitely want to do some local shopping in downtown Oakland, McHenry and Grantsville especially during the Holidays and Autumn Glory.
 It’s a very festive feeling.
 Some of my favorites are SchoolHouse Earth, Santa Fe Trading Post, and Spruce Forest Artisan Village.

-In the mornings, hit up the slopes for first tracts, then head inside to DCs Restaurant for one of the best breakfasts in town.
+In the mornings, hit up the slopes for first tracts.
 Then you can do any of the other activities at Wisp Resort like ice skating, tubing, mountain coaster, ziplines, etc. Another cool thing in winter is cross country skiing at Herrington Manor, or in the fall a round of golf at Lodestone Mountain Course where natures beauty is unmatched.
 End the day at Deep Creek Seafood and a movie at Garrett Eight Cinemas.

 What is the most common misconception about DCL from out-of-towners?